haolian9/beckon.nvim/readme.md

     * may suffer the limits of nvim buffer: memory consumption, highlight, undo history, and something i dont know yet
         * note: the undo history of beckon buffers are disabled
 * no fancy UI
+* no preview
 * no seperated windows for user input and matched result
     * and unexpected user operations to buffers may cause troubles likely
-* default query / placeholder
-* clear the default query when user input something new
+* default query / placeholder, and gets cleared once user inputs something new
 * multiple actions for the picked entry
     * n_{i,o,v,t}, i_c-{m,o,/,t}
     * depends on the source/provider, of course